kumardippu/langchain/TUTORIAL.md

 By the end of this tutorial, you'll have:
 - ✅ A working AI chatbot on your computer
 - ✅ Beautiful chat interface with colors
-- ✅ Ability to switch between different AI models
+- ✅ Ability to switch between different AI models (Gemini, Groq, OpenAI, Claude)
+- ✅ **Smart auto-switching** when quota limits are reached
 - ✅ Saved conversation history
 - ✅ Understanding of how it all works